H. Pylori infection

 PrevPac includes a proton pump inhibitor (PPI), and two antibiotics.
 The PPI works to block acid production in the stomach, which can help existing ulcers heal.
 The antibiotics treat the infection by stopping the growth of bacteria.

-The endoscopy wasn’t bad at all.
-I had an IV inserted, was put under anesthesia, and woke up about an hour later.
-The only side effects I had from the endoscopy were a sore throat and mild stomach pain.
-A week later, I found out that the biopsies tested negative for the infection, so the medication had worked.
+The endoscopy experience wasn’t bad at all.
+I visited an outpatient center, had an IV inserted, was put under anesthesia, and woke up about an hour later.
+The only side effects I had from the endoscopy were a sore throat and mild stomach pain from the doctor taking biopsies.

+A week later, I found out that the biopsies tested negative for the infection, so the medication had worked!
 Unfortunately, I will always carry the antibodies for H. pylori.
 If you were to test my blood for H. pylori today, it would show up as positive for a presence of the bacteria.
+For this reason, I know that if I ever had symptoms crop up again, an endoscopy is the best way to truly diagnose H. pylori for those who have been infected previously.

 Endoscopy Results